 Start off by looking back at your ideal prospect’s role.
 If it's the CFO, for example, then try finding this person at the target company first.

 First stop?
 LinkedIn, of course.
-Using their Sales Navigator for Chrome extension, you can filter out specific roles in a company until you find the employee that fits your ideal title.
+Using their Sales Navigator for Chrome extension, you can filter out specific roles in a company until you find the employee that fits your ideal prospect title.

 Technique 6: Don’t underestimate the power of a follow-up

-Okay, we’re a bit obsessed with the customer experience.
-But nurturing a lead is one of the best ways to convert them into a paying customer.
+Nurturing a lead is one of the best ways to convert them into a paying customer.

-If you reach out to a lead and it’s clear that they’re not thinking about buying, that’s fine.
-But don’t forget about them.
+If you reach out to a lead and it’s clear that they’re not thinking about buying, that’s fine, but don’t forget about them.
 Make a note in your CRM to send them a follow-up email in the next quarter to see how things are going.

 Don’t send a generic “just checking in” email either.
 Add some value and entice them to open it.
-You could send a blog post relevant to their job or pain-points they’ve raised in previous discussions.
-Or a recent case study from your company about how you helped a company like theirs.
+You could send a blog post relevant to their job or pain points they’ve raised in previous discussions, or a recent case study from your company about how you helped a company like theirs.

 If your follow-up emails trigger a buying signal, the lead may be ready to embark on their buying journey after all.

-Stop wasting valuable time and resources following up with dead ends and leads who only want a free ebook.
+Stop wasting valuable time and resources following up with dead ends and unqualified leads who only want a free ebook.
 Put your time and effort into defining your ideal sales prospect instead.

 Defining and attracting your ideal sales prospect requires some groundwork, but the extra effort will pay off.
 Your sales quota (and your company’s bottom line) will thank you for it.